 But let’s answer the most important question you are asking.
 Is investing in Bitcoin halal or haram?

 The simple answer is, yes.
-It is halal to invest in bitcoin.
-However, there are some rules to keep in mind.
-If you are buying bitcoin to use as a currency or to hold as a currency in order to protect your wealth, then this is permissible.
-But day trading and margin trading is considered haram.
+It is halal to invest in Bitcoin.
+Some scholars see Bitcoin as a currency while other scholars see it as an asset.
+There are scholars who also say that if you are buying bitcoin as a store of value in order to protect your wealth, then this is permissible but activities such as margin trading are considered haram.

 Keep in mind that this answer is based on scholars whose opinion is that bitcoin is not haram.